What is Freedom of Information?

 Access documents relating to one’s personal affairs and the activities of Northern Health; and request that incorrect or misleading information held by Northern Health be amended or removed.

 The Act outlines the process that Northern Health must follow when responding to requests for information.
-Northern Health have a FOI Fact Sheet available.
+Northern Health have a Freedom Of Information Fact Sheet available.

 What information is available?

 The Freedom of Information Act allows members of the public to seek access to documents created by Northern Health in the conduct of its business.
 In the great majority of cases, Freedom of Information requests to Northern Health come from individuals seeking access to documents held within their medical record.

 Northern Health uses a unit record system whereby all clinical information relating to a patient / client is kept in one medical record.
 Information kept within the record can include test results, doctor’s notes, drug charts, assessment forms and care plans.
 The Freedom of Information Act also provides for access to documents that are not in paper form.
 The word ‘documents’ covers a broad range of media including x-rays, photographs, audio tapes and computer print-outs.

 Northern Health provides access to the Medical Record, if approved via a CD.

 With respect to paper documents, a person making a request must specify the type of access they seek.
 One is entitled to seek:

 Black and white photocopies of requested documents; or an opportunity to inspect the documents in person under the supervision of a Northern Health representative.